anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 If you are maintainer of a portion of the content of any website, act responsibly; NOT to commit any unsafe contents.
 When you edit some file that you have access to, it may affect someone else's website that you are authorised to manage contents.

-Behavioural policy: Be good, do good.
-Always import contents from trusted source only.
+**Behavioural policy**: Be good, do good.
+Always import contents from trusted sources only.

 = How to safeguard my remote contents? =